alexwlchan/alexwlchan.net/src/_drafts/what-makes-a-good-gender-inclusion-policy.md

 <!--
 ## Why have a policy at all?

-A policy is a statement that defines an organisation's values.
-It establishes a clear, consistent baseline for acceptable behaviour, with no grey areas.
-It sets expectations for how you should be treated at work.

 If you're part of a minority group that often comes in for harassment or abuse -- whether that's for gender, race, disability, or something else -- a policy tells you how you can expect to be treated.
 You're not relying on the individual interpretations of your team or manager, which might be unclear or unfriendly.